wilkster/SnipShape/Readme.md

 - Alt-click to remove the object
 - Ctrl-click to clone a copy of the object (except for free-hand shapes), also Ctrl-D on shape
+- Click on a shape and the up/down arrow key will adjust border thickness, blur amount
 - RMB on text will edit the text
 - RMB over inserted picture will reset to original size
 - RMB on other shapes will send them to the bottom of the stack / z-order